cglacet/bear/README.md

 ```

 Instead of using environement varaibles everytime, you can also directly edit the values you want to change in `constants.py` and `config.py`.

+## If you have more questions

+If you are a developer, maybe you can read the [implementation notes](IMPLEMENTATION.md).
+Also, any comment is welcome, feel free to [open a new issue][new issue] (even for discussions).

 [bash]: https://www.wikiwand.com/en/Bash_(Unix_shell)